CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 </center>

-#### 2.2.2 If you use the published quantification files
+#### 2.2.2  Option2: Published Quant files

-Select the name of data processing tool you used from the drop-down button in the `Tool name`.
+If you use the published quantification files, select the name of data processing tool you used from the drop-down button in the `Tool name`.
 Next, you should select the quantification and annotation files from the published datasets.

 1. Click '**+**' sign in front of **Select Input Files from MassIVE dataset** option.
 Then the list of dataset will be shown.
 2. Type MSV ID in the empty box in the first row and below the column named 'Dataset'.
 For example, 'MSV000079843'